decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 11. return (generator_1, ..., generator_count)
 ```

 The values `n` and `v` MAY also be cached in order to efficiently extend an existing list of cached generator points.
-The `CREATE_GENERATORS_ID` of the above operation is define as
+The `CREATE_GENERATORS_ID` of the above operation is define as,

 ```
 CREATE_GENERATORS_ID = "H2G_"